Ah Meng: Life

 Ah Meng was the poster girl of the Singapore Zoo.
 Pictures of her have been used in Singapore's tourism advertisements worldwide.
 She has also been featured in over 30 travel films and more than 300 articles.
 Some of the foreign dignitaries and celebrities that visited Ah Meng included Prince Philip, Michael Jackson and Steve Irwin.

 In March 1982, during the shooting of a promotional video at MacRitchie Reservoir, Ah Meng climbed a tree and stayed there for two nights.
 On her way down, she fell seven stories and broke her right arm.

-In 1992, the Singapore Tourism Promotion Board conferred Ah Meng a "Special Tourism Ambassador" award in recognition of her contribution to tourism in Singapore.
-She was the first non-human recipient of the award.
+In 1992, the Singapore Tourism Promotion Board awarded Ah Meng a "Special Tourism Ambassador" award in honor of her contribution to Singapore tourism.
+She was the first non-human recipient to receive this award.
 She received a certificate and a stack of bananas.

 In March 1992, Ah Meng attacked a French female research student who was studying orangutan behaviour and spent much time with Ah Meng's long-time keeper, Alagappasamy Chellaiyahy.

 Ah Meng was specially featured in the Singapore Guide book of 1988, The Singapore Treasury by Andreas and Carola Augustin.

-As she aged, her public appearances became less frequent for fear of subjecting her to stress.